HypothesisWorks/hypothesis/hypothesis-python/docs/settings.rst

 falsifying example. debug is basically verbose but a bit more so.
 You probably don't want it.

-You can also override the default by setting the environment variable :envvar:`HYPOTHESIS_VERBOSITY_LEVEL` to the name of the level you want.
-So e.g. setting ``HYPOTHESIS_VERBOSITY_LEVEL=verbose`` will run all your tests printing intermediate results and errors.

 If you are using :pypi:`pytest`, you may also need to :doc:`disable output capturing for passing tests <pytest:capture>`.